 For Updated Information: Visit this webpage for updated information and links to relevant materials.

 Questions?
 Please contact email@example.com.

 Purpose of Proposed Criteria

-The goal of the proposed new criteria is to encourage and reward accredited CME providers for implementing best practices in pedagogy, engagement, evaluation, and change management, and to focus on generating meaningful outcomes.
+The goal of the proposed new criteria is to encourage and reward accredited CME providers for implementing best practices in pedagogy, engagement, evaluation, and change management, and for focusing on generating meaningful outcomes.
 The proposal reflects the recommendations we have gathered from a diverse range of stakeholders about how to advance CME’s role in the changing health environment and leverage the power of education to improve healthcare.